 When a reference design block is powered up, Formality verifies functionality.
 If the implementation design powers up differently, failing points will occur.

 Formality functionally verifies that the implementation powers down when the reference powers down and will detect functional states where the implementation does not power down as expected.
 The valid power states are defined in the power state table (PST).

 Power intent is supplied to Formality through IEEE 1801 Unified Power Format (UPF).

-Formality’s performance is enhanced with distributed verification.
-This inherent Formality feature verifies the design using up to four processors simultaneously to reduce verification time.
+Formality’s performance is enhanced with multicore verification.
+This Formality capability allows verification of the design using up to four cores simultaneously to reduce verification time.

 Formality’s Hierarchical Scripting provides a method to investigate sub-blocks without additional setup and is ideal for isolating problems and verifying fixes.

 The Source Browser opens RTL and netlist source files to highlight occurrences of a selected instance.
 This can help users correlate between the RTL and gate-level design versions.

 Error Region Correlation provides a quick, visual identification of the logic from one design that correspond to the errors isolated by Error-ID within the other.